 Lionel Andrés Messi Cuccittini (Rosario, Argentina, 24 June 1987), also simply known as the greatest footballer of all time.
-Leo has claimed the European Golden Shoe four times, whilst no other player in the history of the game has claimed more than the five Ballons d'Or he has to his name.
+Leo has claimed the European Golden Shoe five times, whilst no other player in the history of the game has claimed more than the five Ballons d'Or he has to his name.

 Slavisa Jokanovic (Novi Sad, Serbia, 16 August 1968).
 Currently head coach of Fulham F.C., Slavisa initially showcased his tactical nous in leading Watford to promotion to the Premier League and guiding Maccabi Tel Aviv into the UEFA Champions League.
 As a player, he left his mark at Oviedo and Tenerife and lifted the La Liga title with Deportivo La Coruña.